 The first component of the plan consists of the review, revision, and approval of the College Mission.
-This process takes place every three years and was most recently completed in March 2012, and then again in September 2014.
-The College Planning Council begins the process of review and, if necessary, revision.
-After reaching a consensus, the Council votes to either reaffirm or revise the Mission.
-The Mission is then presented to the Administrative Council.
-After approval by the Administrative Council the mission goes to the Board of Trustees for final approval.
+This process takes place every three years and was most recently completed in May, 2019.
+The most recent strategic planning process included the process of review and, revision of the College Mission.
+At a Board Retreat in October, 2018, a consensus to revise the Mission was reached.
+Going forward, the President’s Cabinet will review the Mission, and vote to either reaffirm or revise the Mission.
+The Mission will then presented to the Board of Trustees for final approval or reaffirmation.
 Because the Mission serves as the foundation around which all other planning takes place, this process plays a crucial role in determining the direction for the College.

 The third component is the College’s comprehensive program review cycle.
 The purpose of the program review is for instructional and administrative units to perform an internal review of the programs and services they are offering to students.
 This ensures course content and methodology, as well as student support services, meet the needs of students and the community.
 Program reviews are scheduled and completed over a four-year cycle.
 One-year follow-up reports are required to address any changes that might impact projections for program needs or future issues identified in the initial program review process.
 All instructional and service-related departments or disciplines participate in the program review process.